What is nanotechnology?

-While the exact definition of nanotechnology may vary, most research and studies have concentrated on particles with a dimension of less than 100 nm.
+While the exact definition of nanotechnology may vary, most research and studies have concentrated on particles with at least one dimension of less than 100 nm.

-NOTE: There are many types of nanoparticles - they can be particles, tubes, shells, quantum dots, etc. Other terms are nanomaterials or ultra fine particles.
-For simplicity, we'll use the term nanoparticles to mean any or all of these types.
+NOTE: There are many types of nanomaterials - they can be particles, tubes, shells, quantum dots, etc. Other terms are nanoparticles or ultra fine particles.
+For simplicity, we'll use the term nanomaterials to mean any or all of these types.

 What does this document cover?

-This OSH Answers document provides a brief summary about the current research into nanotechnology.
-It focuses on the health and safety concerns when workers are exposed during the manufacture of nanoparticles.
+This OSH Answers document provides a brief summary about research into nanotechnology.
+It focuses on the health and safety concerns when workers are exposed during the manufacture and use of nanomaterials.
 It does not summarize concerns for general exposure to consumers (e.g., when an individual uses a product for their personal use).

 How is nanotechnology used?

-- Automotive applications such as sensors, or catalytic converters on cars.
+- Automotive applications such as rechargeable battery systems, sensors, or catalytic converters on cars.

 - Agriculture and nutrition systems.